younghai/agent-skills/README.md

 ## Installation

+### Claude Code

 Copy the desired skill folder to your Claude Code skills directory:

 ```bash
 cp -r skills/vercel-deploy ~/.claude/skills/
 ```

-That's it.
+### claude.ai

+Add the skill to your project knowledge or paste the contents of `SKILL.md` into your conversation.

 No CLI installation or authentication needed.

 ## Usage

-Skills are automatically available to Claude Code once installed.
+Skills are automatically available once installed.
 Simply ask Claude to deploy:

 ```
 Deploy my app